Yarin35/spell-checker-v1-/README.md

 - curl -X POST -H "Content-Type: application/json" -d '{"text": "this is an aple"}' http://localhost:3000/spellcheck (this is an exemple you can replace "this is an aple" by anything you wanna try and don't forget to adjust the adress "http://localhost:3000" if nedeed 😲).

 in this case you will receive aple since it's the only misspelled word 😃.

+🤫 soon will be the html front to have a better visual return.